Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Dissipative Dynamics of the Memristive Neural Networks

 where \beq \bl{M} M = m \left[C_2 + (C_1 a)^4 + C_1 J_e^2 + \left[C_1^2 \left(2 +\frac{1}{r}\right) + C_1\right]^2 + 2 \ap^2 + \frac{q^2 u_e^2}{r} + \frac{q^4}{r^2} \right] . \eeq Set $\gl = \frac{1}{2} \min \{1, r, k_2\}$.
 From \eqref{GE} it follows that

 for $t \in I_{max} = [0, T_{max})$, which is the maximal time interval of solution existence.

-Apply the Gronwall inequality to \eqref{ge} with the gradient terms removed.
-We reach the following uniform estimate for all the weak solutions $g(t; g^0)$ of the initial value problem \eqref{pb}, \beq \eeq Here $I_{max} = [0, \infty)$ because the uniform bounding estimate \eqref{dse} shows that every weak solution $g(t; g^0) = \text{col}\, (u_i (t,x), v_i(t,x), w_i(t,x), \rho_i(t,x): 1 \leq i \leq m)$ of the evolutionary equation \eqref{pb} will never blow up in the space $E$ at any finite time due to $\|\rho_i(t)\|^2 \leq \|\rho_i (t)\|^2_{L^4} |\gw |^{1/2}$.
-Therefore all the weak solutions of the initial value problem \eqref{pb} for the memristive and diffusive Hindmarsh-Rose equations \eqref{cHR} exist in the state space $E$ globally in time for any initial data.
+We can apply Gronwall inequality to \eqref{ge} (gradient terms removed) to reach the following estimate for all weak solutions $g(t; g^0)$ with $g^0 \in \Psi$ of the problem \eqref{pb}, \beq \eeq Here $I_{max} = [0, \infty)$ because \eqref{dse} shows that every weak solution $g(t; g^0)$ of the initial value problem \eqref{pb} will never blow up in the space $\Psi$ at any finite time for any initial state $g^0 \in \Psi$.
+Moreover, due to $\|\rho_i(t)\|^2 \leq \|\rho_i (t)\|^2_{L^4} |\gw |^{1/2}$ and \eqref{ss} as well as $\Pi \subset \Psi \subset E$, we can confirm that all the weak solutions with any initial state $g^0 \in E$ for the memristive and diffusive Hindmarsh-Rose equations \eqref{cHR} exist in the state space $E$ globally in time.
 The proof is completed. \end{proof}

 The global existence and uniqueness of the weak solutions and their continuous dependence on the initial data shown in Theorem \ref{T1} enable us to define the solution semiflow \cite{SY} of the memristive and diffusive Hindmarsh-Rose equations \eqref{cHR} on the space $E$ as follows: